-Voltaire lampooned Leibniz's claim T5 in Candide, just as he derided his claims about monads.
 Though Leibniz's claim does seem false, even absurd, sneering is not an argument.

-The obvious argument against Leibniz's claim is that we can imagine better possible worlds.
+The obvious problem with Leibniz's claim is that we can imagine better possible worlds.
 We might agree with Spinoza in thinking that everything non-contradictory is possible.
 No obvious contradiction arises from the concept of a world like this one but with less famine and war.
 Thus, there seem to be other possible worlds better than this one.

-David Lewis, in the 20th Century argues for modal realism: all possible worlds exist; the Spinozan view persists.